Keilub/calebmallen-master/content/links.md

 permalink: /links/
 ---

-<h2 style="color: #E7A526">Links</h2>
+<h2 style="color: #E7A526">Ya Ha!</h2>

-Ya Ha!
 You found this link!
 It was made just for you.
 Below are the links mentioned from my 5 most recent Instagram posts.
 Feel free to explore the rest of my website for a wealth of other stories and content.

 Not subscribed yet?
 Join my Substack, The Wanderway, to receive all posts directly in your inbox.
 Don't worry—I only post once a week, occasionally twice, so I won't overwhelm your inbox.